-- 22928. (a) The Legislature finds and declares that unilateral termination, suspension, or restriction of equipment interchange rights of an intermodal motor carrier shall not result from intermodal marine terminal or intermodal marine equipment provider actions as specified in subdivision (b). - (b) An intermodal marine equipment provider or intermodal marine terminal operator shall not impose per diem, detention,-or demurrage charges demurrage, extended dwell, congestion charges, or charges of a similar kind or character on an intermodal motor earrier carrier, beneficial cargo owner, or other intermediary relative to transactions involving cargo shipped by intermodal transport under any of the following circumstances: - (1) When the intermodal marine or terminal truck gate is closed during posted normal working hours.
-No per diem, detention, or demurrage charges shall be imposed on a weekend or holiday, or during a labor disruption period, or during any other period involving an act of God or any other planned or unplanned action that closes the truck gate. - (2) When the intermodal-marine terminal equipment provider decides to divert equipment from the original interchange location without 48 hours' electronic or written notification to the motor carrier. - (3) When the intermodal marine terminal is assessed a fine pursuant to Section 40720 of the Health and Safety Code. - (4) When the intermodal marine terminal equipment is out of compliance pursuant to Section 34505.9 of the Vehicle Code or the equipment is placed out of service. - 30 (5) When a loaded container is not available for pickup when the motor carrier arrives at the intermodal marine terminal.
+- 22928. (a) The Legislature finds and declares that unilateral termination, suspension, or restriction of equipment interchange rights of an intermodal a motor carrier shall not result from intermodal marine terminal or intermodal marine equipment provider actions as specified in subdivision (b). - (b) An intermodal marine equipment provider or intermodal marine terminal operator shall not commence or continue free time or impose per diem, detention, demurrage, extended dwell, congestion charges, or charges of a similar kind or character on an intermodal a motor carrier, beneficial cargo owner, or other intermediary relative to transactions involving cargo shipped by intermodal transport under any of the following circumstances: - (1) When the intermodal marine or terminal truck gate is closed during posted normal working hours.
+No per diem, detention, or demurrage charges shall be imposed on a weekend or holiday, or during a labor disruption period, or during any other period involving an act of God or any other planned or unplanned action that closes the truck gate. - (2) When the intermodal equipment provider decides to divert equipment from the original interchange location without 48 hours' electronic or written notification to the motor carrier. - (3) When the intermodal marine terminal is assessed a fine pursuant to Section 40720 of the Health and Safety Code. - (4) When the intermodal marine equipment is out of compliance pursuant to Section 34505.9 of the Vehicle Code or the equipment is placed out of service. - (5) When a loaded container is not available for pickup when the motor carrier arrives at the intermodal marine terminal. - (6) When the intermodal marine terminal is too congested to accept the container and turns away the motor carrier. - (7) When the intermodal motor carrier documents an unsuccessful attempt to make an appointment for either a loaded or empty container, including unilaterally imposed transaction restrictions, such as single or dual transaction, chassis matching, or empty container requirements and failure to provide a return location or other conditions that impede the motor carrier's ability to pick up or terminate intermodal marine equipment.